Accessibility Tools

 Dysplasia

-Hip dysplasia is a congenital condition in which the acetabulum or socket is shallow.
-This creates under-coverage of the femoral head.
-The weight-bearing portion of the hip becomes overloaded as it is increasingly focused on a small area.
+The hip is a ball (femoral head) and socket (acetabulum) joint.
+Hip dysplasia is a congenital condition in which the acetabulum (hip socket) is shallow.
+A congenital condition is a condition that a person has had from birth.
+Hip dysplasia creates under-coverage of the femoral head, meaning the hip socket is not completely covering the head of the femur.
+The weight-bearing portion of the hip bears too much weight, as it is increasingly focused on a small area.

-Dysplasia is a developmental condition and may be caused by:
+Dysplasia is a developmental condition that may be caused by:

-• Injury or insult in utero or during early childhood
+• Injury in utero or during early childhood

 • Infection during in utero or during early childhood